TPP Nikola Tesla: TPP Nikola Tesla B

 Located between the villages of Skela and Ušće.
 There are two generation units with a total capacity of 1240 MW.
 TPP Nikola Tesla B was first synchronised on March 11, 1983.
 Its chimney is 280 metres tall.

 TPP Morava

 Located on the right bank of the river Velika Morava near the town of Svilajnac.
 125 MW Power Generator.

 TPP Kolubara A

 Located at the edge of Kolubara coal basin in the village Veliki Crljeni.
 Capacity 271 MW.

 Railway transport of TPP Nikola Tesla

-TPP Nikola Tesla operates its own railway with over 100 km rail tracks total.
-The railway is used for coal transport from the mines to the power plants.
+TPP Nikola Tesla operates its own railway with over 100 km of trackage total.
+The railway is used for transporting coal from the mines to the power plants.
 It is independent from the national rail freight transport company Srbija Kargo.

 Railroad

 Railway tracks are electrified with 25 kV 50 Hz overhead line.
 The line is powered from Brgule.
 The railway has connection to the Belgrade–Bar railway at Vreoci.